Skin in the Game (2017) is Nassim Taleb’s last book of his “Incerto” collection.

 “Skin in the Game” is typical Nassim Taleb, and that’s why I loved it.

-To be honest, one reason why I love so much Taleb, I think, is because we are somewhat similar.
+I think that one of the reasons why I like Taleb, I think, is because we are somewhat similar.

 We both have a certain disdain for the status that so many people chase in this world.